+In order to satisfy a capacity obligation in the energy market, a resource registered in the energy market must be assigned to each capacity obligation:

+For existing capacity auction resources, this is done during the capacity qualification process in the pre-auction period.

-In order to satisfy a capacity obligation in the energy market, a resource registered in the energy market must be assigned to each capacity obligation.
-The capacity auction resource may be assigned during capacity enrollment in the pre-auction period, or during the forward period (upon completion of registration of the energy market resources) for demand response resources that did not exist at the time of capacity enrollment.
-For capacity auction participants with a system-backed capacity import resource or generator-backed capacity import resource, a boundary entity resource will be automatically assigned to the capacity obligation during capacity enrollment in the pre-auction period, and registration of a facility in the energy market is not required.
+For new demand response resources (i.e. ones that did not exist at the time of the capacity qualification process), this is done during the forward period (upon completion of registration of the energy market resources).

+For capacity auction participants with a system-backed capacity import resource or generator-backed capacity import resource, a boundary entity resource will be automatically assigned to the capacity obligation during capacity qualification in the pre-auction period, and registration of a facility in the energy market is not required.

 Any market participant seeking to register their facility and resource must follow the processes and timelines outlined in “Market Manual 1.5: Market Registration Procedures”.
 This registration process must be completed at least 45 business days prior to the beginning of the obligation period for it to be effective as of the start of the obligation period.
 If the process is not completed by 45 business days before the start of the obligation period, the IESO cannot guarantee that the registration will be effective as of the start of the obligation period and this may have consequences related to non-performance charges.
 For clarity, under all circumstances, the registration process must be completed prior to the commencement of the obligation period or be subject to Ch.
 7, S. 18.4.4 of the market rules.
 Upon completion, the capacity market participant can assign the newly registered facility with their applicable capacity obligation.

-Except in the case of a system-backed capacity import resource and generator-backed capacity import resource, the capacity market participant with a physical capacity obligation must be the registered owner, as described in “Market Manual 1.5: Market Registration Procedures”, of the registered facility associated with the capacity auction resource.
-Capacity market participants participating with a generator-backed capacity import resource must be the owner of the generator backed import contributors as attested to during capacity enrollment in the pre-auction period.
+Except in the case of a system-backed capacity import resource and generator-backed capacity import resource, a capacity market participant with a physical capacity obligation must be the registered owner, as described in “Market Manual 1.5: Market Registration Procedures”, of the registered facility associated with the capacity auction resource.
+Capacity market participants participating with a generator-backed capacity import resource must be the owner of the generator backed import contributors as attested to during the capacity qualification request in the pre-auction period.
 Capacity market participants participating with virtual HDR resources may include physical or virtual non-dispatchable loads owned by a third party as demand response contributors.